Allocadia Won a Stackie! Here’s Why…

 Allocadia is at the core of how we (and Microsoft) #RunMarketing, supporting planning to investments to measurements.
 We believe having the right tools, processes and conversations on the strategic side of marketing is imperative to success.

 However, like most marketing organizations, we’ve got to pay the bills!
 The execution, or ‘Do’ side of marketing is what brings demand in the door, while the ‘Run’ side helps us be more precise and impactful when we consider where to spend our next marketing dollar, and where we focus our team’s activities.

 4) Manage the full journey

 It’s important that we intertwine MORE than just marketing into our stack.
-While it’s starting to feel a bit cliché, the customer’s journey does not end with marketing and cannot be a disjointed, inconsistent experience.
+The customer’s journey does not end with marketing and it cannot be a disjointed, inconsistent experience.

 We mitigate this issue with a variety of sales technologies (SFDC, RainKing, RingLead, and Salesloft to name a few), and Customer Success technologies (Gainsight and Pendo) included in our MarTech stack.

 5) Don’t forget finance